digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/troubleshooting_guide.rst

 Disconnections
 --------------

-Vast majority of disconnections occurring in the real life scenarios are caused by intermittent network failures.
-Less frequently, however, disconnections happen because the network proxies, load balancers, or other elements of the network infrastructure terminate the client-server connection because they think that there is no activity going on in the communication channel.
-Such disconnections are predictable and can be avoided by carefully configuring the components' keepalive parameters.
+Intermittent network failures cause the majority of disconnections that occur in real-life scenarios.
+Less frequently, disconnections happen when network proxies, load balancers, or other elements of the network infrastructure terminate the client-server connection because they think that there is no activity going on in the communication channel.
+Such disconnections are predictable and can be avoided by carefully configuring the components' keep-alive parameters.

-For the GRPC protocol stack, there are two keepalive mechanisms to consider.
-There is the low level TCP keep-alive feature and then there are the HTTP/2 pings.
+There are two keep-alive mechanisms to consider for the GRPC protocol stack: the low-level TCP keep-alive feature and the HTTP/2 pings.
 Canton endpoints utilize the latter.
-It is worthwhile getting familiar with the basics of this mechanism.
-The article describing
+The article describing `how to use HTTP/2 PING-based keep-alives <https://grpc.io/docs/guides/keepalive/>`_ is a good place to become familiar with the basics of this mechanism.

-`how to use HTTP/2 PING-based keepalives in <https://grpc.io/docs/guides/keepalive/>`_ is a good place to start.
+The keep-alive parameters have to be set on all components involved.
+In this example we concentrate on configuring the Ledger API, but a similar approach can be used for other Canton APIs.
+This is described in the dedicated :ref:`keep-alive article <keepalive-configuration>`.

-The keepalive parameters have to be set on all components involved.
-In this eample we will concentrate on configuring the Ledger API, similar approach can be used for other Canton APIs.
-The way to do it is described in the dedicated :ref:`keepalive article <keepalive-configuration>`.
+Next, change the corresponding parameters on the Ledger API client.
+Consult the user manual specific to your application.
-Next, the corresponding parameters need to be altered on the Ledger API client.
-Please consult the user manual specific to your application.
+The parameters on both ends should be set consistently, and the keep-alive time setting on the client should not be set lower than the ``permit-keep-alive-time`` of the Ledger API server.

-The parameters on both ends should be set consistently.
-Special attention must be given to the fact that the keepalive time setting on the client should not be set lower than the ``permit-keep-alive-time`` of the Ledger API server.
-Finally, the settings of the proxies between the client and the server need to be selected.
-Again, the user manual specific to each component is the best place to gain the knowledge on how best to do it.
-The proxy inactivity timeouts should be more lenient than than the settings of the client and the server.
+Finally, select the settings of the proxies between the client and the server.
+Again, the user manual specific to each component is the best place to learn how to manage these settings.
+The proxy inactivity timeouts should be more lenient than the client and server settings.

-If you suspect that the disconnections are caused by misalignment of the keepalive settings on different components, you can troubleshoot the connections by enabling detailed networking logging on Ledger API server.
-Ideally, you would also simultaneously increase the loglevel in the client application.
-Whether you will be able to do this, may depend on the specific implementation.
-If the client is written on the java stack, the chances are that you will be able to apply similar approach to that in the Canton participant.
+You can determine if disconnections are caused by a misalingment of keep-alive settings on different components by enabling detailed networking logging on the Ledger API server.
+If the specific implementation allows, simultaneously increase the log level in the client application.
+If the client is written on the Java stack, you can probably apply a similar approach to that you would use in the Canton participant.

-THe easiest way to get the keepalive logging going is to start Canton Participant with the ``--debug`` flag.
+The easiest way to start the keep-alive logging is to start Canton Participant with the ``--debug`` flag.
 Alternatively, you can modify the logger's configuration in the ``logback.xml`` file.
-You will have to bump the log-level of the ``io.grpc.netty.NettyServerHandler`` the ``io.grpc.netty.NettyClientHandler`` and the ``com.digitalasset.canton.platform.apiserver.GrpcConnectionLogger``.
+You then have to bump the log level of the ``io.grpc.netty.NettyServerHandler`` the ``io.grpc.netty.NettyClientHandler`` and the ``com.digitalasset.canton.platform.apiserver.GrpcConnectionLogger`` to ``DEBUG``.

-Once that is done, you will be able to observe the life cycle events of the underlying GRPC channels such as their opening and closing:
+Once that is done, you can observe the lifecycle events of the underlying GRPC channels such as their opening and closing:

 .. code-block:: none